kshannon/cogs9/content/_index.md

 - Late assignments have 10 points deducted within the first 24 hours, an additional 10 points after that
 - No late assignments accepted after 48 hours

-Assignments will focus on applying the concepts covered in lecture and readings to ensure you’re on the right track for your final project.
-Your team may resubmit an assignment as many times as you want up until the deadline.

-Your team will make a copy of my template and work on your copy together.
+Your team will make a copy of my Google document template and work on that copy together.
 Make sure to read all the instructions.
-You will receive feedback along with a grade within three days from submission.
-Feedback from us should be incorporated into subsequent assignments.
+Your team may resubmit an assignment as many times as you want up until the submission deadline.
+You will receive feedback along with a grade within a week (often sooner) after the assignment sue date.
+Feedback from us should be incorporated into subsequent assignments, especially your final project.

+**A Note On Teamwork**

-Teamwork is essential to success in real world data science projects.
+Teamwork and communication is essential to success in real world data science projects.
 We want you to get as much experience working in a team as possible.
-If your team feels members are not contributing equally it is your team's responsibility to reach out to course staff.
+If your team feels members are not contributing equally it is your team's responsibility to resolve these issues, and if you cannot, then reach out to course staff.
 We will intervene and if the student(s) does not begin to contribute equally we reserve the right to grade them separately from the team on all assignments and the final.
 But please first try to resolve any conflicts internally.
-Finally, we understand working remotely is challenging.
+Finally, we understand working remotely is even more so challenging.
 We will take it into consideration when grading and resolving disputes.

 #### Final Project
 The final project is a report on how you would handle a complicated data science project.
 It’s essentially a culmination of the four assignments all tied together in a nice report.